codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Multiple-classes-91de.md

 That's a lot of css classes and a lot of repetitions in the css, moreover it's not very "maintainable" ..
 What happens if the designer decides to change the shade of the colors ?
 We have to go and modify so many css classes ...

-Here is a better way to do it, using multiple css classe :
+Here is a better way to do it, using multiple css classes :

 ```html
 <p class="box red left"> I'm in a red box on the left </p>
 <p class="box blue center"> I'm in a red box in the center </p>
 <p class="box green right"> I'm in a green box on the right </p>
 ```

 With the following css :

 ```css
 .box {
   padding:20px;